 14. Can this course be taken without certification?

 14. Is this program RACE approved?

 15. Is there a class size limit?

-Yes, because of the intense focus on hands-on practice and individual attention, this course is limited to 20 students in each track.
-Each lab group will comprise of 4 students.
+Yes, because of the intense focus on hands-on practice and individual attention, this course is limited to 30 students in the small animal track.
+Each lab group will be comprised of 4 students.

 16. Are there any required textbooks?

 There aren’t any required textbooks for this class.
 However, the following books may prove helpful:

 - Miller’s Anatomy of the Dog - Evans and de Lahunta

 19. What makes IVMI's Veterinary Medical Manipulation program unique?

 This medical manipulation program is offered exclusively to veterinarians.
 It is this veterinarian only approach that truly sets the IVMI's program apart from many others.
 This is because, since the class being entirely composed of veterinarians (or 3rd or 4th year vet school students), the program material is able to delivered far more in-depth than it otherwise would be able to.

 Additionally, because the focus of IVMI and our courses is on integrative medicine, an all-veterinarian class means that there are more opportunities for discussing the conventional and integrative medicine diagnostics, as well as 32 hours of direct, hands-on wet lab experience with diagnostics and treating real cases.
 If human chiropractors were in the course, diagnostics would not be able to be discussed.
 Because of this veterinarian-only setup, the CVMMP program is able to focus on the hands-on wet labs and explore radiology, oxygen therapy, ultrasound therapy, dissection of equine cadavers and sport/discipline specific biomechanics.